dattaBus-anls/-Virtual-Book-Club/Readme.md

 # 📚 Virtual Book Club

-An AI-powered book discovery and analysis platform that helps readers find books by genre and generates intelligent summaries, discussion questions, and reading guides.
+An AI powered book discovery and analysis platform that helps readers find books by genre and generates intelligent summaries, discussion questions, reading guides and recomandations.

 ## 🌟 Features